 What research questions will your laboratory focus on in the future?

-:
+Stine Rønholt: We would further translate our findings on Ionic liquids with Tacrolimus and Bariticinib from porcine to human skin and investigate its immunomodulatory effects to develop localized and clinically relevant treatments.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B-roll: 4.3.1